 The other risks reserve is allocated on the basis of expected costs to be incurred for risks related to legal disputes not yet settled and miscellaneous risks.
-During the reporting period the existing risks reserve was reversed because the risk for which the reserve was created had ceased to exist.
+During the year, provisions were made for possible lawsuit losses.

 Asset disposal reserve